chazlarson/telly-testing/README.md

 make a copy of this file, called `config`, fill in details as required and uncomment one of the provider sections.
 There are skeletons for Iris, Area51, Vaders, Custom.

-You'll note that they all use placeholders for the username and password in the URLS.
+You'll note that they all use placeholders for the username and password in the URLs.
 ```
 # # Iris
 export PROVIDER=Iris